svigerske/mp/doc/source/modeling-tools.rst

 set :ref:`MP solver option <solver-options>` ``acc:_all=2``.
 Vice versa, to force full linearization, set ``acc:_all=0``.

-Alternatively, to disable specific reformulations, declare them as natively accepted individually: e.g., ``acc:alldiff=2``.
+For individual constraint types, to disable reformulations, declare them as natively accepted: e.g., ``acc:alldiff=2``.
 Or, to apply MP reformulation, despite the solver natively accepting the construct, set the option to 0: ``acc:or=0``.